 Written by Adele Saccarelli-Cavallaro, Founder/CEO of Teamwork Wins

-It was difficult to stay focused with hyperactivity in school, except on the soccer field, basketball or volleyball courts, where I was able to move.
-No matter how hard I tried, I annoyed every classroom teacher I met.
-Because I could not focus like the average child, I was unable to learn at a similar pace as other kids and fell behind in my academic studies.
+All those years, it was extremely difficult to stay focused with hyperactivity in school, except on the soccer field, basketball or volleyball courts, where I was able to move.
+It seemed that no matter how hard I tried, I could not focus like the average child, I was unable to learn at a similar pace as other kids and fell behind in my academic studies.

 School subjects were as interesting to me as to any of my classmates.
 I was intelligent, but because I could not meet educational standards in an accepted way, people perceived that something was wrong with me.
 I was inappropriately judged for poor grades.
 The system was not working for me, but everyone insisted that I had to make it work without teaching me any tools with which to do it.
 There was no consideration given to my unique needs to achieve the same understanding as everyone else.

 So I discovered a useful coping skill to get by.
 Not necessarily a healthy skill, but it was a functional skill.
 I developed a connection with all my teachers.
 I knew everything about them: what made them tick, how they wanted things to look in their mind or in their issues, their weaknesses and strengths, what type of people they liked or disliked, and what made them comfortable.

 So in other words, I developed a skill in - knowing people, giving them what they wanted so I could survive!

 If my teachers liked me, then maybe, just maybe, they would give me a break, academically and give me passing grades.
 If you asked them today what they remember about me, they would probably say “She’s a great girl, inquisitive, with such perseverance.
 She was enthusiastic about learning, but always struggled with the testing.”
 I attempted to express myself in regards to my needs, but I was not very smooth in my communication, so I made up for it in my personality.